 - Weight loss,

-- Vitamin deficiency (especially vitamin A, D, E and K) due to malabsorption,
+- Vitamin deficiency (especially vitamins A, D, E, and K) due to malabsorption,

 - Inflammatory bowel disease due to lack of digestive enzymes,